NJAU-CDSIC/HMRLBA_V1.0/README.md

 # **HMRLBA** Code Repository

-This is the code repository of **HMRLBA**, it is a novel hierarchical protein multi-scale representation learning model for protein-ligand binding affinity prediction.
+This is a repository to deposit the code and data for **HMRLBA** model. **HMRLBA** is a hierarchical multi-scale representation learning model for predicting protein-ligand binding affinity.

 ---